chuckmilam/create-ks-iso/README.md

 Without a method to provide the encryption key/passphrase to unlock system partitions, the system will hang at boot waiting for the passphrase to be typed in at the console.
 If each individual partition is encrypted, then a passphrase must be entered for every one.
 This project provides a method of "baking in" the keyfile to auto-decrypt the system partitions without the need to set up a clevis/tang environment.
 By encrypting the LVM physical volume instead of the logical volumes, resize operations can occur while leaving disk encryption in place.

 ## Requirements
-* A Linux system (RHEL/CentOS, Ubuntu, and WSL have all been tested successfully) with these packages installed:
+* A Linux system.
+RHEL/CentOS, Ubuntu, and WSL have all been tested successfully, but primary focus has been on Red Hat-derived distributions.
+System should have these packages installed:
     * bash v4+
     * genisoimage
     * git
     * grub2-tools-minimal
     * isomd5sum
     * OpenSSH
+    * OpenSSL
     * syslinux
-    * python
 * When creating a custom boot ISO:
     * RHEL-based full install ISO, readable by the user running the script.
     * root/sudo permissions in order to mount the ISO image.
     * Sufficient disk space for ISO creation.
 Enough is needed for the source OEM install ISO, temporary space for the extracted OEM install ISO, and then the final custom boot ISO.
-Consider that RHEL 8 and 9 boot ISOs are between 9-12G in size, so plan on at least triple that.
+Consider that RHEL 8 and 9 boot ISOs are between 9-12G in size, so plan on at least 3x that size.

 There is also a [container-based option](#docker-or-podman-usage) that has been tested with Docker/Podman.
-This method frees up the need to chase dependencies on the host system, and even works on Windows hosts.
+This method frees up the need to [chase dependencies](#requirements) on the host system, and it even works on Windows hosts, good for chicken-and-egg problems in Microsoft-first environments.

 ## Installation
 No installation is required, and this can be run directly from a user home directory.